-Separation or divorce is tough on everyone involved, but children often suffer more than their parents realize because they just don’t understand what’s going on.
-That’s why it’s so important to help children feel safe, supported, and loved through a well-thought-out custody plan with the help of a Columbia, Maryland child custody attorney.
+Separation or divorce is tough on everyone involved, but children often suffer more than their parents realize because they don’t understand what’s going on.
+That’s why it’s essential to help children feel safe, supported, and loved through a well-thought-out custody plan with the help of the Colombia, Maryland child custody lawyers with Coover Law.

 Columbia family law attorney Fred Coover of Coover Law Firm will help you establish a firm, fair custody agreement that puts your child’s best interests first.
 He’s helped hundreds of families reach custody agreements through mediation and negotiation, but he will also litigate when necessary.